 A chicken curry pie recipe is nowhere near as popular back home in Australia where the classic meat pie rules in our meat pie and sausage roll loving country.
-However, if we happen to come by an award-winning artisanal bakery* on our travels and they have a curried chicken pie, we’ll always get one to try it, because Lara is a curried chicken pie lover and when they’re made by a great bakery they tend to be incredibly delicious.
+However, if we happen to come by an award-winning artisanal bakery* on our travels and they have a curried chicken pie on the blackboard, we’ll always get one to try it.
+Lara is a curried chicken pie lover and when they’re made by Australia’s best bakeries they are incredibly delicious.

-Chicken curry pies are also a good option for people who don’t eat red meat, however, note that great bakeries in Australia will often sell out of their curried chicken pies early in the day, as a bakery will generally only make a very small amount of chicken pies compared to the classic meat pie that Aussies love so much.
+Chicken curry pies are also a good option if you don’t eat red meat.
+However, note that the best bakeries in Australia will often sell out of their curried chicken pies early in the day.
+A bakery will generally only make a very small amount of chicken pies compared to the classic meat pie that Aussies love so much.
 (Having said that, we’re also experimenting with a vegetarian pie based on a classic Cambodian soup recipe that Lara will post over coming days.)

-Now if you want to make a curried beef pie, do try my recipe for a curry beef pie made with Cambodian Saraman curry based on Cambodia’s wonderful Saraman curry, a rich complex curry that’s a cousin of Thailand’s Massaman Curry.
+Now if you want to make a curried beef pie, do try my recipe for a curry beef pie made with Cambodian Saraman curry based on Cambodia’s wonderful Saraman curry, a rich complex curry that’s a cousin of Thailand’s Massaman curry), and my spicy pork minced pie filled with prahok k’tis, a rich pork mince, prahok, coconut cream, and pea eggplant dip.
 If you’re also partial to a sausage roll, try my Saraman curry sausage rolls and my sausage rolls with eggplant and pork inspired by the Cambodian char-grilled eggplant and minced pork.

 * If you’re travelling in Australia, this is the website you need to check for the best Australian bakeries to try for award winning meat pies and sausage rolls.